How to Use FTP

 Once your settings are filled out, hit "Quickconnet", and you'll be connected to your server!

 FileZilla works in a similar way that our WebFTP does.
 However, instead of having checkboxes to alter files, you right click them.
 That's it!

-How to Switch Your Server to Offline Mode (Views: 7846)
+How to Switch Your Minecraft Server Jar or Change Your Server Type (Views: 84597)

 Switching your Minecraft server jar allows you to run Bukkit, Spigot, Vanilla or the Snapshot.
 You can even install modpacks using this option.Switching jars cannot be...

 How to Upload Your World Using Your Control Panel (Views: 18794)